Double Portion Ministry of the Holy Spirit Can Be Yours

 Luke 17:5 The apostles said to the Lord, “Increase our faith!”

-•• Faith for souls ... faith for a greater measure of the Holy Spirit ... for more of God in our lives ... for healings and miracles ... for powerful prayers that are answered ... faith for an outpouring of God’s power and glory in our towns and in our churches.
+•• Faith for souls ... faith for a greater measure of the Holy Spirit ... for more of God in our lives ... for healings and miracles and other gifts of the Holy Spirit ... for powerful prayers that are answered ... faith for an outpouring of Holy Ghost power and glory in our towns and in our churches.

 In sum, like modern-day Elishas, let our daily cry be, "Lord, grant us a double portion of your Spirit!"